 By Jim Hobbs

-This page lists information resources on the process of transferring analog recordings to CD form.
+This page lists information resources on the process of digitizing analog recordings to transfer to CD form, or simply use in digital form.
 There are also entries for general audio preservation and related areas.

 Start here: Transferring LPs to CDR: Some Advice.
 Excellent, last updated March 18, 2006.
 (By the same author: Clive's FAQ About Audio on a PC.)